Glen-Ochieng/My-SQL-Course./README.md

 Returns a string of a specificied length i.e first 7 characters.Symbols count as characters.

 *Syntax*

-SELECT SUBSTRING(columnname, starting_character_value, length(number of characters from starting_character_value to the end i.e if the end point is four chracters away from the starting character then the lenghth will be 5 ))
+SELECT SUBSTRING(columnname, starting_character_value, length(number of characters from starting_character_value to the end i.e if the end point is four characters away from the starting character then the length will be 5 ))

 ### CONCAT